 Various online payment gateways have been launched in Nepal in order to help customers pay their bills online.
 Khalti is the fastest growing and award-winning digital wallet available for Nepali customers’ use.

 Khalti is a digital payment service provider that provides a wide range of services including mobile recharge, paying water and electricity bills, airline ticketing, paying landline bills, paying for DTH service and ISP bills, booking hotels, pay for e-commerce sites among various other types of services.
 It is a simple, user-friendly, and easy to use app that quenches all our payment needs.

 Online Payment in Nepal: some of the most popular types of payments

 1. Paying water and electricity bills

-In order to pay for water and electricity bills, all you need to have an account in Khalti Digital Wallet (or any other wallet) first, and sufficient balance for the bill payment.
+In order to pay for water and electricity bills, you need to have an account in Khalti Digital Wallet (or any other wallet) first, and a sufficient balance for the bill payment.
 After logging into your account you can easily go to the water and electricity bill payment section and complete the transaction in just a few taps.